shubhamgupta-oss/imageGeneratorAI/README.md

 ## Install dependencies:
     ```bash
-    Copy code
     npm install

-Create a .env file in the backend directory and add the following configuration:
+## Create a .env file in the backend directory and add the following configuration:
-Copy code
     ```bash
     PORT=3001
     MONGO_URL=<Your_MongoDB_URI>